corpit-consulting-public/terraform-aws-cognito-user-pool-domain/README.md

 # tf-aws-cognito-user-pool-domain

-Terraform module that creates Cognito User Pool Client resources in AWS.
+Terraform module that creates Cognito User Pool Domain resources in AWS.

 Important
   The following module is necessary for the Cognito User Pool Domain operation